-This post is for a scrapbook page about my harrowing adventure with buffalo or bison.
+This Buffalo Stampede scrapbook page is about my harrowing adventure with buffalo or bison.
 Ken says they aren’t buffalo.
 I’m going to call them buffalo.
 This is also a general tutorial on making scrapbook pages with cricut.

 What You Need: